atsign-foundation/atsign.dev/content/en/docs/Get-Started/The-Virtual-Environment.md

 weight: 1
 date: 2017-01-05
 description: >
-  This page displays the proper steps in which developers can follow to successfully create and run their own virtual environment to utilize the @platform on their own machine.
+  This page displays the proper steps in which developers can follow to successfully create and run their own virtual enviornment to utilize the @platform on their own machine.
 ---

 First, why is there a virtual environment to set up and what does it do?
 Jumping directly into the deep-end and creating projects on top of the @platform can be overwhelming for some.
 To combat this overwhelming feeling, we've created a simple way to have you, the developer, run the @protocol from your very own machine!